 If you would like to arrange a reading by Jack Ramey, please contact him at firstname.lastname@example.org

 Jack Ramey is a poet, author, performer, and former chair of the English Department at Indiana University SE, where he taught creative writing and literature.
-His documentary Ecstasy & Death: Keats and Shelley in Rome was accepted in the Roma Cinema Doc film festival, an award winner at the Rome International Movie Awards in April, a Semi-Finalist in the Stockholm City Film Festival in May, a Nominee for the Falcon International Film Festival in London, and a semi-finalist for the Stockholm City Film Festival.
+His documentary Ecstasy & Death: Keats and Shelley in Rome was accepted for the Roma Cinema Doc film festival, an award winner at the Rome International Movie Awards in April, a Semi-Finalist in the Stockholm City Film Festival in May, a Nominee for the Falcon International Film Festival in London, and a semi-finalist for the Stockholm City Film Festival.
 His documentary, William Blake: Inspiration and Vision, won an Aegis award for best educational film.
 Keats and Shelley in Italy is a video of his reading at the Keats-Shelley House in Rome.